Photo by Alexis Antonio on Unsplash

 - Take your time.
 You can’t eat everything at once.
 Taste, sample, and leave room for dessert.

 - Trust the water – but verify.
-In cities, most water is drinkable; in the outlying areas, not so much.
+In the cities, most water is drinkable; in the outlying areas, not so much.
 Ask locals if the water’s safe to drink; otherwise, drink bottled water or carry a water bottle that you fill from a reputable source.

 The good news for American travelers who get sick or injured in Puerto Rico is that your health insurance will likely cover many of your expenses.
 The healthcare system is one of the best in the Caribbean, and 911 calls work the same way they do stateside.